PREAMBLE

 Article 14 — Amendments to the Constitution

-- Amendments shall require approval by the citizen assembly in two consecutive votes by simple majority, separated by at least one year if they affect the Bill of Rights or six months in other cases.
-If one of the two votes is unfavorable, the process shall be nullified and must be initiated anew.
+- Amendments shall require approval by the Citizen Assembly in consecutive votes by simple majority, separated by at least six months each: if the amendment affects the Declaration of Fundamental Rights, it shall require four consecutive votes; for the rest of the Constitution, it shall require two consecutive votes; and if any of the required votes is unfavorable, the process shall be annulled and must be started anew.

 Monero (XMR)